 Quite often, we receive a request to list parts that one should buy if building a fightstick from scratch.
 This is a daunting task because configurations and preferences can vary.
 What we suggest may or may not fit what you or someone else may need.
-That said, we turned to Lucas Cooper - a.k.a SRK's "Nerrage" of Tech Talk - for an answer.
-See also at the bottom of this article for recommendations for the Makestick Pro case.
+That said, we have compiled a guide that should get you started on your way to building your perfect fightstick.

 This list is divided into 4 parts, with sub-topics: